practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 >
 ```

+However, read about _linux-vdso.so.1_ from here: [Standalone (or self-contained) executable (which may not be independently portable)](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dart#standalone-or-self-contained-executable-which-may-not-be-independently-portable).
+If the Linux kernel version of the target system is different, than there's a high chance that running _graph_4coloring_Germany2c_SWI_ may also fail.

 Both dialects, GNU and SWI, came to the same number of different solutions, that is 191808, and also show the same 1st solution and same last solution.

 <br/>